w3f/w3f-education/docs/Substrate/section3/install-deps.md

 ## Cloning & Building

 You should already have the Rust toolset installed on your system.
-If not, go ahead and follow those, then come back here.
+If not, go ahead and follow the [instructions to install](https://docs.substrate.io/install/) and come back to this section.
 Remember, this may take a bit to build and run, so feel free to get a cup of coffee or read an awesome Medium article while you wait.

 Remember that this repo is a clone from the original substrate-node-template, but with a few tweaks to make it easier to work with when we start our pallet development.